keptn/enhancement-proposals/text/0007-uniform-first-version.md

 ## Possible approaches

 To implement the concept of a Uniform, two approaches fit into the principles of Keptn:

-Uniform as Custom Resource Definition (CRD)
+- Uniform as Custom Resource Definition (CRD)
-Uniform based on GitOps approach
+- Uniform based on GitOps approach

 ### Uniform as Custom Resource Definition (CRD)

 This approach has actually two expansion stages:

-Install a Uniform by the plain deployment manifests of the Keptn-services - configured for topic, Keptn endpoint, and project Define a CRD that adds “syntactic sugar” to make the handling of the deployment manifest of a Keptn-service easier - focus on the declaration of: image, topic, Keptn endpoint, and project
+- Install a Uniform by the plain deployment manifests of the Keptn-services - configured for topic, Keptn endpoint, and project
+- Define a CRD that adds “syntactic sugar” to make the handling of the deployment manifest of a Keptn-service easier - focus on the declaration of: image, topic, Keptn endpoint, and project
-A CRD concludes to have an Operator that requires RBAC rules to create/delete deployment and service
+  - A CRD concludes to have an Operator that requires RBAC rules to create/delete deployment and service

-Known Impacts
+Known Impacts:

-The uniform operator can only run on K8s.
+- The uniform operator can only run on K8s.
 How do we handle execution plane services not running on K8s?
-The uniform is not Git-managed
+- The uniform is not Git-managed

 #### Keptn-service Deployment manifest

 As a user, I apply a deployment manifest using: kubectl apply -f xyz.yaml for each Keptn-service.

 A deployment manifest for a Keptn-service looks as follows: